jwfanDL/jwfanDL/_pages/about.md

 # 🔥 News

-- *2023.09*: &nbsp; A first author paper on effecient knowledge distillation for semantic segmentation has been accepted by NeurIPS 2023.
+- *2023.09*: &nbsp; A first author paper on effecient knowledge distillation for semantic segmentation has been accepted to NeurIPS 2023.
-- *2022.12*: &nbsp; A first co-author paper on Video SSL has been accepted as an **Best Paper Award Honorable Mentioned** by ACCV 2022.
+- *2022.12*: &nbsp; A first co-author paper on Video SSL has been accepted as an **Best Paper Award Honorable Mentioned** to ACCV 2022.
-- *2022.07*: &nbsp; A first author paper on high-performance parameter-free regulariziation method for action recognition has been accepted by ACM MM 2022 .
+- *2022.07*: &nbsp; A first author paper on high-performance parameter-free regulariziation method for action recognition has been accepted to ACM MM 2022 .
-- *2022.03*: &nbsp; A first author paper on few-shot learning has been accepted by ICPR 2022.
+- *2022.03*: &nbsp; A first author paper on few-shot learning has been accepted to ICPR 2022.
 - *2021.05*: &nbsp; Rank 7th in the 3rd Person in Context workshop in CVPR 2021.

 # 📝 Publications